maurges/every-rust-gui-library/notes.md

 Immediate mode, skip.

 ## fltk
+Time spent: a full saturday and half of sunday.

 I can build the c++ library from source, or download a tarball.
 Well, I have the compiler, why the hell not build it.